Skip to content

 13 | Running Cables

-With the crimped end locked in place, thread your cable through all intermediate posts and spacer bars (where applicable).
+With the crimped end locked in place, thread your cable through all intermediate posts and Spacer Bars (where applicable).

 PRO TIP: Tape your floating spacer bars to the closest post until all your cables are set.